fiefdx/MyNote/README.md

 # a number config how many thread per process start for import file task.
 # default 1
 THREAD_NUM: 1

-# DB_LOCK
-# if true: import notes use mutex lock for database operations.
-# if false: import notes don't use mutex lock for database operations.
-DB_LOCK: false

 # FUNCTIONS
 # functions that you want to use